"Skyfire Cycle" is the eighth episode of Brooklyn Nine-Nine's fourth season.

 - Immediate Self-Contradiction: The fan who approaches Terry and Jake to sign their fake petition to get Parlov to change Qwandor the dragon into a male demonstrates this trope by claiming not to be sexist and then using sexist reasoning for why Qwandor can't be a female.Fanboy: And this isn't about sexism.
 I mean, it's just women aren't strong enough to be dragons.

 - Kavorka Man: DC Parlov, to Jake's surprise.
-He's an average looking guy in his fifties... but his series has plenty of female fans and he's rich because his books sell well.
+He's an average looking, nerdy, bespectacled guy in his fifties... but he's a highly successful and wealthy author with a lot of female fans.
 Which is why, as Terry says, "he pulls."

 - Noodle Incident: For whatever reason, Jake has somehow managed to accidentally pants five members (player and coaches) of the New York Knicks.